CACFP Administrative Manual Section 4.2

 School Data

 A provider can be categorized as Tier I if the home is located within the attendance area of an elementary, middle, or high school at which at least 50 percent of the enrolled students are eligible for free or reduced-price meals (FRPM).
 The school must be the assigned elementary, middle or high school for the attendance area.
-In order to document a provider’s eligibility for Tier I reimbursement using school data, sponsors must perform the following procedure:
+To document a provider’s eligibility for Tier I reimbursement using school data, sponsors must perform the following procedure:

 If more than 50 percent of enrolled students are eligible for FRPMs at the elementary, middle, or high school, then the home can be categorized as Tier I.